-HTTP status code is the response code given by server to tell whether the thing goes right or wrong.
-For example if you are looking for some page you typed the URL in your browser and hit enter if the page does not exist it returns 404 page not found so 404 is a standard HTTP status code which throws when the page you are looking for does not exist.
+For example, Suppose you have typed the URL in your browser and hit enter.
+This HTTP request goes to a server.
+If the web page does not exist it returns 404 page not found.
+So, 404 is a standard HTTP status code which tells the web page you are looking for does not exist.

 Popular HTTP Status Codes